typesense/typesense-website/docs-site/content/guide/docker-swarm-high-availability.md

 </template>
 </Tabs>

-- Verify if typesense service is `clustered` successfully by connecting to any `worker` node
+- Verify if typesense service is `clustered` successfully by connecting to any docker `worker` node

 **NOTE:** For a successful docker swarm setup, you can determine whether a container node is a `leader` or `follower` by the value of the `state` field in the `/debug` end-point response.
 The state value for at least one of the container node should be `1` as documented in [Multi-node deployment](https://typesense.org/docs/0.22.1/api/#multi-node-deployment)